Rats! New Yorker charged with vermin control scam

-NEW YORK There are a lot of vermin in New York City, but this time some people didn't smell the rat.
+NEW YORK (Reuters) - There are a lot of vermin in New York City, but this time some people didn't smell the rat.

 Some 101 unsuspecting residents and property owners this year fell for a scam when they got a notice in the mail saying they were in violation of the city's vermin control regulations and owed $120, authorities said on Thursday.